XMLHttpRequest: Usage

-The HTTP response

-After a successful and completed call to the send method of the XMLHttpRequest, if the server response was well-formed XML and the Content-Type header sent by the server is understood by the user agent as an Internet media type for XML, the responseXML property of the XMLHttpRequest object will contain a DOM document object.
-Another property, responseText will contain the response of the server in plain text by a conforming user agent, regardless of whether or not it was understood as XML.
+Aside from these general steps, XMLHttpRequest has many options to control how the request is sent and how the response is processed.
+Custom header fields can be added to the request to indicate how the server should fulfill it, and data can be uploaded to the server by providing it in the "send" call.
+The response can be parsed from the JSON format into a readily usable JavaScript object, or processed gradually as it arrives rather than waiting for the entire text.
+The request can be aborted prematurely or set to fail if not completed in a specified amount of time.

 Cross-domain requests

 In the early development of the World Wide Web, it was found possible to breach users' security by the use of JavaScript to exchange information from one web site with that from another less reputable one.
 All modern browsers therefore implement a same origin policy that prevents many such attacks, such as cross-site scripting.
 XMLHttpRequest data is subject to this security policy, but sometimes web developers want to intentionally circumvent its restrictions.
 This is sometimes due to the legitimate use of subdomains as, for example, making an XMLHttpRequest from a page created by foo.example.com for information from bar.example.com will normally fail.

 Various alternatives exist to circumvent this security feature, including using JSONP, Cross-Origin Resource Sharing (CORS) or alternatives with plugins such as Flash or Silverlight (both now deprecated).
 Cross-origin XMLHttpRequest is specified in W3C's XMLHttpRequest Level 2 specification.
 Internet Explorer did not implement CORS until version 10.
 The two previous versions (8 and 9) offered similar functionality through the XDomainRequest (XDR) API.
 CORS is now supported by all modern browsers (desktop and mobile).

 The CORS protocol has several restrictions, with two models of support.
 The simple model does not allow setting custom request headers and omits cookies.
 Further, only the HEAD, GET and POST request methods are supported, and POST only allows the following MIME types: "text/plain", "application/x-www-urlencoded" and "multipart/form-data".
 Only "text/plain" was initially supported.
 The other model detects when one of the non-simple features are requested and sends a pre-flight request to the server to negotiate the feature.